-Areas of interest are under the following approved fields of study: Fields of Study and Degrees to which they apply:
+Areas of interest are under the following approved fields of study:

-rielus of Study and Degrees to which they ap . priv.
+Fields of Study and Degrees to which they apply:

 Agroforestry MSc

 Conservation Biology MSc, PhD

 Forest Biology & Management MSc, PhD

 Land Reclamation & Remediation MSc, PhD

 Protected Areas & Wildlands Management MSc, PhD

 Soil Science MSc, PhD

 Water and Land Resources MSc, PhD

 Wildlife Ecology & Management MSc, PhD

 Agroforestry - This is a special, faculty-wide specialization available in the MSc program.
 It is a Field of Study for students focused on the interdisciplinary domain of sciences which integrates the propagation of woody perennials, the raising of crops, and animal husbandry practices with human land use systems.
 Agroforestry involves a holistic approach to agriculture and forestry production recognizing the critical nature of environmental, social and economic concerns in temperate and tropical regions.
-As such it includes research focused on: the global crises of deforestation, soil erosion and poverty; enhancing and sustaining global food production; developing a scientific understanding of the relationship among woody plants, natural ecosystems and traditional land use systems; designing agroforestry programs to meet socio-economic needs; examining the role of trees, shrubs, and browse in soil fertility and erosion control; determining the sustainable benefits to be gained from integrating agricultural crops with tree crops.
+As such it includes research focused on: the global crises of deforestation, soil erosion and poverty; enhancing and sustaining global food production; developing a scientific understanding of the relationship among woody plants, natural ecosystems and traditional land use systems; designing agroforestry programs to meet socioeconomic needs; examining the role of trees, shrubs, and browse in soil fertility and erosion control; determining the sustainable benefits to be gained from integrating agricultural crops with tree crops.